Keksuccino/docs_fancymenu/home.md

 Every element in FancyMenu is connected to an **anchor point**.

-Anchor points are necessary for calculating an element's position and if used correctly, they prevent elements from overlapping each other, going out-of-screen or just move to the wrong place when resizing the window.
+Anchor points are necessary for calculating an element's position and if used correctly, they prevent elements from overlapping each other, going out-of-screen or move to the wrong place when resizing the window.

 They are the origin point from where the element's position is getting calculated.